robot-dreams/portfolio/set/README.md

 # Set

-[Set](https://en.wikipedia.org/wiki/Set_(card_game)) is a game I enjoy, but there's a somewhat high barrier to entry for new players:
+[Set](https://en.wikipedia.org/wiki/Set_(card_game)) is a game I enjoy, but there’s a somewhat high barrier to entry for new players:

-- It's awkward to explain
+- It’s awkward to explain
-- It's frustratingly difficult the first few times (and can turn people off from the game completely)
+- It’s frustratingly difficult the first few times (and can turn people off from the game completely)

 I made two related web apps to help with this: